FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Dataset Construction

 \section{Dataset Construction}

-We collected raw questions from Chinese junior high school physics examinations from 2015 to the present, filtering out those that do not require formulas for solving.
-We then annotated the reasoning steps and corresponding formulas for each question.
-This process involved a combination of manual annotation and the assistance of LLMs to improve the efficiency of annotation.
-Each question included an explanation of the reasoning steps in natural language with a symbolic representation of the reasoning steps using formulas, including the values and units for all parameters within the formulas.
-Finally, we compiled all the formulas we obtained and merged those expressing the same meaning to create a formula database.
-We describe this process to construct \datasetname\ in detail below.
+We collected questions from Chinese junior high school physics exams.
+We invited five graduate students to act as annotators, all of whom hold a bachelor's degree in science and engineering.
+For all questions, we normalized their explanations.
+Each question was annotated with normalized reasoning steps in natural language and a tabular representation of the steps using formulas, including the numerical values and units for all the parameters in the formulas.
+This process involved a combination of manual annotation and the assistance of an LLM\footnote{During dataset construction, we consistently accessed Qwen-max as our LLM via its \href{https://help.aliyun.com/zh/dashscope/developer-reference/quick-start}{API}. } to improve the efficiency of annotation.
+We compiled all the formulas and merged those that express the same meaning to create a consolidated formula database.
+Finally, we altered the questions to avoid label leakage and translated the dataset into English.
+In the following, we elaborate this process to construct \datasetname.